Create and use data products with Astro Observe

 Event timeline

-Each Data Product in Observe has an Event Timeline that reflects activity from the assets, like DAG and task completion, and key issues, like breached SLAs and triggered alerts, in that data product.
+Each Data Product in Observe has an Event Timeline that reflects activity from the assets, like dag and task completion, and key issues, like breached SLAs and triggered alerts, in that data product.
 The event timeline supports filtering by event status along with more fine-grained filters.
 Selecting any particular event displays metadata about the event, including the notification history of a triggered alert.

 The event timeline view allows you to see a record of events associated with your data product.
 These are categorized into Success, Neutral, and Failure events.